 You will need a substance abuse treatment program to help you with that.
 Addiction treatment should include:

 Medications; nutrition planning; exercise programs; and additional holistic treatment, like massage therapy, yoga, chiropractic care, and acupuncture, can also aid in the healing process.
-The programs at Footprints to Recovery can help you address the physiological and behavioral parts of addiction.
+The programs can help you address the physiological and behavioral parts of addiction.
 You’ll learn how to make positive lifestyle changes and take the time to instill healthy habits for a sustained recovery.